GregTheMadMonk/tnl-noa/Documentation/Tutorials/Reduction/tutorial_03_Reduction.md

 \include UpdateAndResidueExample.out

-### Simple Mask and Reduce<a name="flexible_parallel_reduction_simple_mask_and_reduce"></a>
+### Simple MapReduce<a name="flexible_parallel_reduction_simple_map_reduce"></a>

 We can also filter the data to be reduced.
-This operation is called Mask and Reduce TODO: REF.
+This operation is called [MapReduce](https://en.wikipedia.org/wiki/MapReduce) .
 You simply add necessary if statement to the fetch function, or in the case of the following example we use a statement

 ```
 return u_view[ i ] > 0.0 ? u_view[ i ] : 0.0;